How To Prepare Your Home For the Holidays

-For cats and dogs that aren't too anxious then sending them to a boarding kennel is the easiest solution.
+For cats and dogs that aren't too anxious, then sending them to a boarding kennel is the easiest solution.
 Do a bit of research and get recommendations to ensure the kennel you choose is reputable.
 It might even be worth a trip out to look at the facilities before you confirm to give you peace of mind.

 Relaxed pets should be happy to stay with family or friends while you are away.
 Make sure it is someone you can trust and rely that your furry friend will be treated well while you are on holidays.

 Before you shut the door behind you and head off to a blissful break, ensure your home is secure.
 Talk to your trusted neighbours and let them know how long you will be away for.
 Ask them to keep an eye out for anything unusual happening at your property.
-If you have a good relationship you could also as them to bring in your mail and rubbish bins.
+If you have a good relationship, you could also ask them to bring in your mail and rubbish bins.

-Double check everything is locked securely and put some lights on automatic switches for a few hours each evening.
+Double-check everything is locked securely and put some lights on automatic switches for a few hours each evening.
 A small radio going in the kitchen also creates a bit of noise to deter intruders.

 Cancel any regular deliveries so you don't have boxes or newspapers piling up at your doorstep.
 Finally, have a chat with the kids and tell them not to post any information about your holiday on social media channels.
 This is just an ad letting a huge number of people know your house is empty.

 - Move tender plants into a shaded position outdoors where they will benefit from any natural rainfall.
 Spray plants and seedlings with an application of Yates® Waterwise™ Droughtshield™.
-This helps reduce water loss from the leaves and increase the plants chances of survival during stress conditions.
+This helps reduce water loss from the leaves and increase the plants' chances of survival during stress conditions.

-- Use a soil wetter around the root zone in garden beds will help get water down where it’s needed, by breaking down the waxy water repellant layer that can develop on the soil surface.
+- Use a soil wetter around the root zone in garden beds will help get water down where needed, by breaking down the waxy water repellant layer that can develop on the soil surface.
 Plants can take advantage of any natural rainfall, as water will soak into the soil instead of running off the surface.

-- Group indoor plants together in a well lit bathroom.
+- Group indoor plants together in a well-lit bathroom.
 The bath or the laundry sink is a good spot.
 Water them well and put a wet towel under the base of the pots helps if you are away for longer than a week or so.

 - Mow the lawn before you leave but don’t be tempted to mow it too low as longer lawns dry out less and stay greener in summer.